bartvanhoey/FunctionalCSharp/README.md

 ## Option type

+Option<T> = None | Some(T)

+When coding functionally, you never use null—ever.
+Instead, FP uses the Option type to represent optionality.

 An Option can be in one of two states:
-* None: the absence of a value
+* None: the absence of a value.
+The Option is None.
-* Some: a simple container wrapping a a non-null value
+* Some(T): a simple container wrapping a a non-null value.
+The Option is Some.

 #### Separate pure logic from side effects